 As an aside, I would strongly recommend that the programmer make a habit of specifying the permissions, even when she/he is working on these things as an exercise.
 Without this habit, there is a tendency to scuttle in real-world scenarios where one has to meet deadlines.
-And python web developers normally cuts the corners in these situations.
-That poses a dreadful security risk, and hence, it should be avoided at all costs.
+And python web developers cut corners in these situations.
+That poses a dreadful security risk.
+And hence, you should avoid it at all costs.
 Deadlines should be respected, but they should NOT be at the cost of making software vulnerable in any way.
 If that makes the programmer miss the deadline, so be it.
 So ensure to hire Python developers from the best company like NEX Softsys who know this.

 os.popen and its friends:

 os.popen(command, [mode, [buffersize]]) is a method provided by the “os” module to open a pipe to or from the command being executed (the first parameter of the method).
 This is a very handy tool for a system admin when she/he wishes to execute a shell command and also wants to have the output of that command saved somewhere to use later.
 What happens in the case of popen is that a file object is returned to the variable that catches it, and this handle can be later on read to extract the info returned by the command.